OfqualGovUK/ofqual-standards-patterns/CONTRIBUTING.md

 Don't forget to commit and push your changes to your forked repo ready for the contribution!

-Please make sure you have set up Git to sign your commits with a method that GitHub can verify.
-GitHub provides [instructions on setting up commit signing](https://docs.github.com/en/enterprise-cloud@latest/authentication/managing-commit-signature-verification/signing-commits).
-To help the site comply with [SEGAS-00009 - Signing code commits](https://engineering.homeoffice.gov.uk/standards/signing-code-commits/), the repository rules require a fully signed commit history when merging a pull request into the main branch.
-You will not be able to merge the resulting PR if any commits in the associated branch are unsigned, or if the signatures can't be verified by GitHub.
-If you are signing commits, and they are showing as unverified in GitHub, check you have added the relevant key to your account.
-When adding SSH keys in GitHub you can add the key as an authorisation key or a signing key.
-If you want to use the same key for both, you will need to add it twice, once for each purpose.

-If you have already pushed a commit that is unsigned, you can rectify this in two ways:

-1. Once commit signing is set up, rebase your work onto the main branch, then force push the changes.
-As with any force push, if you think others may have your branch checked out please make sure they are aware, e.g. with a comment on the pull request, so that they can update their local branches.
-2. Create a new branch from the main branch, re-apply your changes to that branch, submit a new PR, and close the old one.
-This is usually more work, but can be simpler to manage if there are multiple contributors, or a complex commit history.

 ## Pull Requests

 When you're finished with your changes you should create a pull request, commonly known as a PR.